-Corruption worldwide remains widespread, unevenly distributed and costly.
+Corruption remains widespread worldwide, yet unevenly distributed.
 The authors cite estimates from the World Bank, stating US$1 trillion is paid in bribes alone each year.
 However, levels of corruption vary considerably across geographies.
 For example, estimates suggest that in Kenya 8 out of 10 interactions with public officials require a bribe.
 Conversely, indices suggest Denmark has the lowest level of corruption, and the average Dane may never pay a bribe in their lifetime.

 Transparency International state that more than 6 billion people live in countries with a serious corruption problem.
 The costs of corruption range from reduced welfare programmes, to death from collapsed buildings.
 In other words, corruption can kill.

 Michael Muthukrishna’s work suggests that corruption is largely inevitable due to our evolved psychological dispositions; the challenge is apparently to find the conditions where corruption and its detrimental impacts can be minimised.
 As Muthukrishna is quoted saying in an LSE press release for the paper: